 DomainKeys Identified Mail (DKIM)

 Below you will find 2 records that need to be added to your DNS.
-This is accomplised by adding the record to your DNS Zone Files or though a tool provided by your hosting company.
+This is accomplished by adding the record to your DNS Zone Files or through a tool provided by your hosting company.

-The private Key as seen above should be added to your email software, their should be a spot to add it.
-If there isn't, contact that maker of your email software asking them if they support DKIM.
+The private Key as seen above should be added to your email software, there should be a spot to add it.
+If there isn't, contact that maker of your email software asking them if they support DKIM."